jlrd/ScheduledTaskReleasePipeline/README.md

 + Source control is THE single source of truth!
 + Jenkins can also send notifications on success or failure, lots of options; Email, Slack, HipChat, MS Teams, JIRA, etc Jenkins ecosystem is huge win here.
 + Output of script is nicely presented and preserved in Jenkins as long as needed, one central place!
-+ Success/Failure response plus accessible output drives the feeback and improvement lifecycle
++ Success/Failure response plus accessible output drives the feedback and improvement life cycle

 # Git "The One Source of Truth To Rule Them All"

+There were two types of code that represented the existing scheduled task code that I was migrating into this effort.

-## Controler Code
+## Controller Code

 PS1 files that consume first party, third party, or custom modules, i.e. ActiveDirectory, PowerCLI, and/or CustomCorpFoo.
 Script is mainly glue logic for work done by cmdlets.

 + Typically simple logic
-+ Static logic, meat of the action is in the modules (you build your tools in modules and source control your modules right?)
++ Static logic, meat of the action is in the modules
-+ However "Controller Code" scripts often have connection strings, URLs, or other potentially changeable and/or modifiable environment style variables.
++ However "Controller Code" scripts often had connection strings, URLs, or other potentially changeable and/or modifiable environment style variables.
 Small changes can hurt bad if lost or drifted by haphazard changes.

 ## Script Code